beccam/javadriver-gettingstarted/README.md

             <version>4.0.0-beta3</version>
         </dependency>

-The `users.cql` file provides the schema used for this project.
+The `resources/users.cqlusers.cql` file provides the schema used for this project.

 ## Connect to your Cassandra cluster

 The entry point to your Cassandra cluster is through the `CqlSession`.
 It holds the known state of the actual Cassandra cluster, and is what you use to execute queries.`CqlSession.builder()` provides a fluent API to create an instance programmatically.
 Get a session connecting to the “demo” keyspace.
-To the `getSession()` method, add:
+To the `getSession()` method in `CassandraSession.java`, add:
 ```java
 CqlSession session = CqlSession.builder().build();
 ```